khanal-ananta/Pattern-oriented-software-design/README.md

 # Pattern-oriented-software-disign
 Above files contains the very basic and simple implementation of different design patterns in python.
-The list of patterns are:
+The list of patterns are:(note abstract class is only used in all patterns so that it follow the exact basic flow diagrams for better understandings)

 1.Abstract factory design pattern